bakhtin/iroha-sandbox/iroha-transfer-asset/step1.md

 Alice, Bob and the asset are parts of the same domain - `test`.
 There might be other ones in the system, representing different households, companies or institutions.

-There is a [Python Iroha library](https://github.com/hyperledger/iroha-python/) installed in the system, so commands written within .py file could be processed.
+There is a [Python Iroha library](https://github.com/hyperledger/iroha-python/) installed in the system, so we can interact with Iroha from within a Python code

 Check that Iroha is up and running:
 `docker-compose -f /opt/sandbox/docker-compose.yml ps`{{execute}}